Dcruzships/AMBlog/_posts/2019-11-10-cigsinsideisdead.md

 And <a href="https://gl-ph.com/issue00/ifATreeFallsOnU/intervention.html" target="_blank">this.</a>

 And <a href="https://youtu.be/XmKY9tzAbX4" target="_blank">this</a> and <a href="https://dcruzships.github.io/altonameds_radio/" target="_blank">this</a> and <a href="https://www.youtube.com/watch?v=_zINrHA5stc" target="_blank">this</a> and even <a href="https://youtu.be/LFNh78efqek" target="_blank">this</a> all on my own, and Cigs Inside have only written three shitty songs and covered Benny and the Jets and as much as I love them, I love myself more.
 And I can't put up with the disrespect, the taking for granted, the crummy musicianship, the drugs, the tardiness, the conversations behind backs and the rumors in bathrooms I'm done.
-I can make better art than them, and I believe my stuff deserves to flourish more than theirs.
+Especially since it's affecting my own art now, and I believe my stuff deserves to flourish more than theirs.
+This whole thing is just about me taking back my own equipment, that's it.
+I hope they can find the money to replace it all.

-Name one Cigs Inside lyric.

 Maybe it's harsh, maybe I'm a dick, or maybe I'm just starting to respect myself and realize that maybe I'm not just a fat depressed Indian loser,